LuciAlopa/Matts/docs/info.md

 ## How to test

-Explain how to use your project press the botos and see the dis`play
+Explain how to use your project press the botos and see the display

 ## External hardware